Updated: 17 March 2020

 We will store all the personal information you provide on our secure servers.
 Rigor may also store your login or password information for any third-party applications you denote as a connector.
 These may include, but are not limited to, Google Analytics.
 This information is encrypted for security and is used solely to provide a connection between the Rigor application and the third party application and will not be shared with any entity other than the third party in question.

 You are responsible for keeping your passwords confidential.
 We will not ask you for your passwords.

 Please review Rigor’s security policy at http://rigor.com/trust for detailed information about our data security practices and list of sub-processors.

-We retain the personal information we collect for so long as reasonably necessary to fulfill the purposes for which the data was collected, to perform our contractual and legal obligations, and for any applicable statute of limitations periods for the purposes of bringing and defending claims.
+We retain the personal information we collect for so long as reasonably necessary to fulfill the purposes for which the data was collected, to perform our contractual and legal obligations, to comply with any regulatory requirements and for any applicable statute of limitations periods for the purposes of bringing and defending claims.